leyfall/odin-rs_projects/DAYS.md

 - Free from VScode now yey!!!
 - A string is a sequence of characters surrounded by either single or double quotation marks.

+Day 54 - 02.09.26

+- studying for a bit and minimal interaction to Vim